Skip to main content

 Image by RSvB is licensed under CC PDM 1.0

-When you search in academic databases including MCC Library OneSearch, keywords will give you better search results.
-Try keywords (or search words) rather than typing in a long phrase such as "all the research that shows evidence to prove there's no life on the moon."
-So many unnecessary words!
+When you search in academic databases including MCC Library OneSearch, keywords give you the best search results.
+Next time you search, instead of typing in a long phrase such as "all the research that shows evidence to prove there's no life on the moon," try keywords.

 Question: Is there any connection between legal drinking age and crime rates?

-Start with just a few important words from your question.
-These are your initial search words: drinking age, crime
+- Choose a few important words as your initial search words: drinking age, crime

-"OR" to find any of a list of similar words, putting those words inside ( ):
+- Link your terms with AND to find articles that mention all of your search words, Link them with OR to find any of a list of similar words, putting those words inside parentheses ( ):

 "drinking age" and (crim* or violen* or felon* or misdemeanor*)

 Copyright © Manchester Community College | 1066 Front Street, Manchester, NH